Satyam-Panchal/Solving_differential_equations_numerically/README.md

 # Solving_differential_equations_numerically
 Plots and animations of the solved equations are available.
 Change the defintion of the get_acceleration function() to change the equation.
+Furthermore, i added two animations, one is showing the position, velocities and accelerations of a pendulum that started moving when an impulse was given to the bob (initially at rest) , ressistance of surrounding was considered 0.2, and impulse caused an initial velocity of 9m/s.
+This example shows the practicality of this program. second is an animation of a moving particle that is moving under an arbritrarily made up force feild such that, a(x, v) = sin(x)+cos(v).
+Even though their may not exist any force feild that applies such acceleration on a particle, but this program let us see what kind of motion whould occur if such force feild existed.